jsforce/jsforce-website/src/partials/document/bulk.html.md

 Alternatively, you can use `Bulk#load(sobjectType, operation, input)` interface to achieve the above process in one method call.

 NOTE: In some cases for large data sets, a polling timeout can occur.
-If loading large data sets, consider using the one of the calls above with the built in `batch.poll()` or polling manually.
+When loading large data sets, consider changing `Bulk#pollTimeout` and `Bulk#pollInterval` property value, or using the one of the calls above with the built in `batch.poll()` or polling manually.

 ```javascript
 conn.bulk.pollTimeout = 25000; // Bulk timeout can be specified globally on the connection object